Editor’s Note: This marketing infographic is part of our 25 part series.

 Wouldn’t you rather double down on workout PPC targeting that ultimate brings you the best results?

-You might find that it’s not just as clear cut as a keyword, ad, and landing page combo – it may have to do with the salesperson or other PPC attribution pieces that impact your PPC performance.
+You might find that it’s not just as clear cut as the right mix of keywords, ads, and landing pages.
+It may have to do with the salesperson, or other PPC components that impact your campaigns’ performance.

 Revenue Split Testing

-When you’re at this level of PPC mastery, you start seeing that any split test that lead to higher conversion rates is only good if it impacted revenue generation in a positive way.
+When you’re at this level of PPC mastery, you start seeing that higher conversion rates are only good if they positively impact revenue generation.

 Certain types of split tests might open the doors for lower quality conversions that stress your sales people in a negative way.